-Old City Hall is rumored to be the inspiration for the setting of Edwin O’Connor’s 1956 novel The Last Hurrah.
+Old City Hall was the inspiration for the setting of Edwin O’Connor’s 1956 novel The Last Hurrah.
 The book chronicles the final mayoral campaign of the politician Frank Skeffington in an unnamed East Coast city, which is believed to be Boston.
 At seventy-two years old, Skeffington’s bid for another term is a “last hurrah” for classical, old school urban politics.
 Critics believe that his character is based on James Michael Curley, who served terms as the 41st, 43rd, 45th, and 48th Mayor of Boston in Old City Hall.
 Curley lost his final campaign at the age of seventy-five to city clerk John Hynes.
+This is believed to be the origin of the term “last hurrah.”

 In 1969, City Hall was moved to its current location in Government Center.
 Old City Hall has been repurposed, but still receives over 500,000 visitors a year.